-The Indianapolis Zoo joined these efforts in 2015, and recently, the Zoo’s resources provided an opportunity for Dr. Sam Williams, director of the project, and his mentor and the 2016 Indianapolis Prize winner, Dr. Carl Jones.
+The Indianapolis Zoo joined these efforts in 2015, and recently, the Zoo’s resources provided an opportunity for Dr. Sam Williams, director of the network, and his mentor and the 2016 Indianapolis Prize winner, Dr. Carl Jones.
 The pair are now working to monitor and manage wild Great Green Macaws to develop the best practices for parrot conservation.

-Since 2001, the World Parrot Trust has worked to stabilize populations of the critically endangered Blue-Throated Macaw by understanding the species’ ecology and creating successful reproductive recovery programs.
+Since 2001, the World Parrot Trust has worked to stabilize populations of the critically endangered blue-throated macaw by understanding the species’ ecology and creating successful reproductive recovery programs.
 This year, the Indianapolis Zoo is supporting the organization by building a field station in a new reserve to help monitor wild populations.
-Now less than 200 Blue-Throated Macaws remain in the wild.
+Now less than 200 blue-throated macaws remain in the wild.

 Macaws have soared into the Indianapolis Zoo.
 Come see for yourself.